-Sally Madley is our integrative counsellor and psychotherapist.
+Sally Madley is an integrative counsellor and psychotherapist.
 She offers a flexible therapeutic approach based on the needs of the individual pupil.
 Counselling is a form of ‘talking therapy’, but rather than offering advice, a counsellor encourages the pupil to talk about what’s bothering them in order to help manage difficult feelings and find ways of coping.
 Sally works in a child-led way and may use creative approaches to help pupils express themselves without verbal communication.
-Sally works across classrooms, in scheduled 1:1 sessions and on a drop-in basis to encourage pupils' emotional regulation.
+Sally works across classrooms, in scheduled 1:1 sessions and on a drop-in basis.

 Becky Hills is our educational psychologist.
-She works closely with both therapists and teachers in order to assess our pupils’ needs, develop strategies to addresses them, and help staff implement these strategies.
+She works with both therapists and teachers in order to assess our pupils’ needs, develop strategies to address them, and helps staff implement these strategies.
 Becky regularly meets with our families, providing another vital link between home and school and encouraging the consistent use of successful techniques with individual pupils.

 CHILD & ADOLESCENT MENTAL HEALTH SERVICES

 Child & Adolescent Mental Health Services (CAMHS) offer assessment and treatment when pupils experience emotional, behavioural or mental health difficulties.
-We work exceptionally closely with CAMHS, including with their specialist psychiatrists and psychologists.
-This enables us to ‘fast-track’ assessment, support and treatment for our pupils and their families.
+We work very closely with CAMHS, including with their specialist psychiatrists and psychologists.

 Learning & Progress

 Mr Foster leads teaching, learning & assessment across the schools